Profile of Alexandra Tyers

 The maintenance of rare morph colour polymorphism in Lake Malawi haplochromine cichlids

 Blotch polychromatism is widespread among East African cichlids and recent laboratory based behavioural experiments suggest that intrasexual aggression may be a major contributing factor to it's maintenance: lack of recognition of rare morphs by conspecifics may result in an advantage through reduced aggression.
-We investigated these issues in the polychromatic Lake Malawi cichlid fish, Pseudotropheus callainos, using laboratory behavioural choice trials and field observations.
+We investigate these issues in the polychromatic Lake Malawi cichlid fish, Pseudotropheus callainos, using laboratory behavioural choice trials and field observations.

 - Tyers AM & Turner GF.
-(2013) Signal and preference divergence among populations of the non-endemic basal Lake Malawi cichlid fish Astatotilapia calliptera (Perciformes: Cichlidae).
+2013.
+Signal and preference divergence among populations of the non-endemic basal Lake Malawi cichlid fish Astatotilapia calliptera (Perciformes: Cichlidae).
 Biological Journal of the Linnean Society.
 110: 180-188.

 - Shechonge A, Ngatunga B, Bradbeer S, Day J, Ford A, Kihedu J, Mzighani S, Smith A, Sweke E, Tamatamah R, Tyers A, Turner G & Genner M. Submitted.
 Widespread colonisation of Tanzanian catchments by introduced Oreochromis tilapia fishes: the legacy from decades of deliberate introduction.

 - Tyers AM, Cooke GM & Turner GF.
 Submitted.
 Rare morph Lake Malawi mbuna cichlids may benefit from reduced aggression from conspecifics and closely related heterospecifics.